QUESTIONS ON 'CONFIDENCE'

 Here’s what I mean…

 Most players like to train for matches by hitting hundreds of balls in an attempt to 'groove' their strokes.
 Players believe that they feel more confident and that repetition drills rid them of pre-match nerves.
-In my opinion, this repetitive type of training, or grooving of their strokes, is nothing more than a placebo effect.
+This repetitive type of training, or grooving of their strokes, is essentially a placebo effect.

 1. Anticipate where the ball is going